DNCE: 2015: Background and origins

+2015–2016: Initial releases and success

 The group began performing secret shows in New York City to rehearse for their upcoming tour and promotional performances.
 DNCE made an official Instagram account in September 2015 and Jonas later posted a teaser video for the band on his account, tagging the band's official page, on September 10, 2015.
 The band released their debut single, "Cake by the Ocean", on September 18, 2015.
 Though starting out slow, the song managed to reach the top 10 across several charts, including a number nine peak on the Billboard Hot 100.
 The band released their debut extended play, Swaay, on October 23, 2015.
 The band embarked on a 14-date tour in November 2015, known as the Greatest Tour Ever.
 All 14 scheduled dates for the tour sold out.
 The tour received critical praise, and featured unreleased songs as well as covers of older classics.

 On January 31, 2016, DNCE made a cameo during Fox's television special Grease: Live; a live production of the Broadway musical Grease.
 The band performed as Johnny Casino and the Gamblers during a high school dance scene, which incorporated a 1950s-inspired rendition of "Cake by the Ocean" and a cover of the Crickets' "Maybe Baby" alongside the Grease songs "Born to Hand Jive" and "Rock & Roll Is Here to Stay".
 In an interview with Rolling Stone, Jonas explained that DNCE was approached by the producers of the special following a show in New York City, and that he had always been a fan of Grease.
 In February 2016, the band joined American singer Selena Gomez as opening acts for her Revival Tour.
 On February 26, 2016, DNCE was featured on American singer and actress Hailee Steinfeld's single, "Rock Bottom", from the update of her debut extended play, Haiz, which was then considered the main version of the song.
 On April 22, 2016, the group appeared on BBC One's The Graham Norton Show, performing "Cake by the Ocean".
 "Toothbrush" was chosen as the second single from Swaay, being sent to contemporary hit radio on May 17, 2016.
 The song peaked at number 44 on the Billboard Hot 100.